dvkch/Backlit/Pods/TelemetryClient/README.md

 ## Debug -> Test Mode

 If your app's build configuration is set to "Debug", all signals sent will be marked as testing signals.
-In the Telemetry Viewer app, activate **Test Mode** to see those.
+In the Telemetry Viewer app, actvivate **Test Mode** to see those.

-If you want to manually control whether test mode is active, you can set the `configuration.testMode` property.
+If you want to manually control wether test mode is active, you can set the `configuration.testMode` property.

 ## User Identifiers